A Visionary Leader for Civil Rights

 Family and Relationships

-In 1953, King married Coretta Scott, who would become a steadfast partner in his activism.
-The couple had four children: Yolanda, Martin Luther King III, Dexter, and Bernice.
-Despite the demands of his public life, King remained deeply committed to his family, drawing strength and inspiration from them.
+In 1953, King married Coretta Scott, a strong partner in his work.
+They had four children: Yolanda, Martin Luther King III, Dexter, and Bernice.
+King was devoted to his family and found strength in them.

 Constant Threats and Harassment